-It has been said that during World War II, there was a Sepetir more than 50m tall located in Changi.
+It has been said that during the Second World War, there was a Sepetir of more than 50m tall located in Changi.
 It was called the 'Changi Tree' due to its prominence.
-Unfortunately, it was felled by the British to prevent the Japanese from using it as a marker to aim their guns at Singapore.
+Unfortunately it was felled by the British to prevent the Japanese from using it as a marker to aim their guns at Singapore.

-Petai Kerayong, Kedawong
+Petai Kerayong, Kedawong (Parkia timoriana)

-(Parkia timoriana)

 Look out for a tall tree with fine feathery leaves, just behind the Sepetir.
 This Petai Kerayong tree can grow up to 40m tall.
-At maturity, it has an umbrellashaped crown that provides excellent shade.
-Its flowers are pollinated by bats and the unpollinated inflorescences fall to the ground.
-The seeds, young leaves, immature pods and flowers can be eaten raw or toasted.
-The seeds have a bitter taste.
+At maturity, it has an umbrella-shaped crown that provides excellent shade.
+Its flowers are pollinated by bats and the unpollinated flowering heads fall to the ground.
+The seeds, young leaves, immature pods and flowers are edible, eaten raw or toasted.
+The seeds taste bitter, with a lingering smell of garlic.

-▶ 5 Common Red Stem Fig (Ficus variegata)
+Common Red Stem Fig (Ficus variegata)

 Walk across the lawn towards the Sculpture Pavilion next to Fort Gate.
 These glass structures are made from recycled shipping containers and are used by artists from the Sculpture Society (Singapore).
-This tree is located between these two containers.
+This tree is located between these 2 containers.

 This medium to large deciduous tree grows up to 30m in height.
-It can be recognised immediately as its trunk and branches are plastered with figs. The leaves are thin and its tender young leaves are said to be edible.
+It can be recognised immediately as its trunk and branches are plastered with figs. The leaves are thin, and tender young leaves are said to be edible.

-The fruit that you see is actually an enclosed structure (synconium) for the fig flowers.
+The fig "fruit" that you see is actually an enclosed structure (synconium) for the fig flowers.
 Figs have a complex pollination system relying solely on fig wasps.

-► 6 Kapok (Ceiba pentandra)
+Kapok (Ceiba pentandra)